Charlotte Duncan Smith Graham: Strikes and unions begin

 In February 1935, Graham’s union, which comprised an estimated 40 percent of garment workers in Dallas, voted 382-8 in favor of striking against the thirteen garment shops in the area.
 Thirteen women began the strike by walking out and picketing.
 Graham said that women were scared after the strike vote, and shop management used intimidation tactics such as threatening to blacklist workers and claiming they would not be able to purchase medicine for their sick children.
-In addition, she said many workers felt pressure from their family not to strike so they would not lose their income.
+In addition, she said many workers felt pressure from their families not to strike so they would not lose their income.
 Police presence increased around the garment shops, and the Texas Dress Manufacturer’s Association, which owned all 13 shops, successfully used city anti-picketing ordinances to obtain injunctions against the protestors.
 The picketers taunted "scabs," strikebreakers entering the shops to work, and the scabs retaliated by "dumping hairset lotion, boxes of pins, or trash on the strikers."
 If protestors responded, Graham said they were arrested for picketing or disturbing the peace.

 Finally, the union agreed to stop the protest as a condition for negotiation.
 When management refused to meet with them, picketers centralized, chaos ensued, and the “strike stripping” began when one scab was somehow left without clothes.
 Graham said the Dallas public frowned upon women picketing, and the community was not supportive.
 Although the union strike ended in November, the events were reported in many major newspapers including some in Italy and Australia.

 Strikes end, unions continue

 The Industrial Commission of Texas advised Dallas dressmakers to formally recognize the ILGWU and settle with them.
-After being blacklisted in Dallas for her activities, Graham moved on to Los Angeles and was part of a major union strike there.
+After being blacklisted in Dallas for her activities, Graham moved to Los Angeles and was part of a major union strike there.
 She returned to Dallas in 1941, and was hired by her old manager, Justin-McCarty Manufacturers, due to demand for skilled workers during the war.
 Graham continued her work with the ILGWU during this time.

 In 1952 she moved with her husband to Washington D.C. after he was given a position with the International Brotherhood of Electrical Workers.
 When they retired in 1973, the couple moved back to Texas and continued their work in local organizations such as the National Association for the Advancement of Colored People and Community Chest.